okta/samples-ios/totp-app/README.md

 Now you can build and run the application.

 Clicking the **Add** button will allow you to setup TOTP generator for your account.
-You can do this either by scanning QR image or by enetryng seret key manually.
+You can do this either by scanning QR image or by entering seret key manually.
 Once you do this, TOTP will be refreshed automatically.

 [OIDC Native iOS Application Setup Instructions]: https://developer.okta.com/quickstart/#/ios/nodejs/express